rainbewwo/RainbowBot/README.md

 # rainbowBot
-rainbowBot is created by owner supercolorful (superwatery), which has the following features:
+rainbowBot is created by owner supercolorful (superwatery), and is written in JavaScript.
+The bot has the following features such as:

 - post memes
 - ping! pong?